jessicarod7/TI84-colour-physics-bible/README.md

 - Final velocity
 - Time

 This program is written in TI-BASIC, and currently under development.
 Feel free to suggest improvements and I'll look at implementing them.
+To view current progress towards v1.0.0, [click here](TODO.md).

 ## License